suncoast-devs/handbook/lessons/html-intro/lecture.md

 > So why use so much whitespace?

-The answer is _readability_
+The answer is _readability_.

-It is so much easier to understand what is going on in your code if you have it nicely formatted.
+It is much easier to understand what is going on in your code if you have it nicely formatted.

 It is up to you what style of formatting you use (how many spaces for each level of indentation, for example), but you should consider formatting it.